Mageiras-C241-PS325/.github/profile/README.md

 ## 🦾 This is Our Team

-So, these are the people behind the FurniScan app who give everything for this project.
+So, these are the people behind the Mageiras app who give everything for this project.

 | Learning Path                         | Bangkit ID    | GitHub Link                | LinkedIn Link                          |
 |------------------------------|---------------|-----------------------|-----------------------------------|